-Types of Historical Weather Data You Can Get Through Our API
+Types of Historical Weather Data You Can Get Through Our Weather API

-Broadly speaking, historical weather data can be separated into two categories: observational and modelled.
+Broadly speaking, historical weather data can be separated into two categories: observational and modeled.

 Observational data is generally considered to be the most trustworthy, as it contains a record of what actually happened in the past.
 However, there are two kinds of observational data:

 - in-situ data which is measured at the location of the event, such as that from a ground-based station, a radiosonde or a weather drone; and

 - remotely sensed data, such as that which is derived from satellites or radar.